watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

         blk.costing_package.cost_flow(blk.unit_model.chem_mass_flow, "bazchem")

 Custom costing methods generally consist of two functions:

-1. A function to build a costing parameter block (``build_chem_addition_cost_param_block``).
-This function defines the parameters needed for the costing method and registers any flow types needed for variable cost calculations.
-In this example, the this function will:
+1. A function to build the costing parameter block(s) (``build_chem_addition_cost_param_block`` and ``build_bazchem_cost_param_block``).
+These functions define the parameters needed for the costing method and registers any flow types needed for variable cost calculations.
+In this example, there is one function to build costing parameters for the chemical addition unit and a separate function to build costing parameters for the "bazchem" flow type.
+Though not strictly necessary, convention is to have separate parameter blocks for unique flow types and unit processes.
+These two functions will:

+    ``build_chem_addition_cost_param_block``:

     - Create variables for chemical addition capital cost calculation (``chemical_capex_base`` and ``chemical_capex_exponent``)
     - Create a variable for calculating fixed operating cost (``factor_equip_replacement``) as fraction of the capital cost per year

+    ``build_bazchem_cost_param_block``:

-    - Create a variable for the unit cost of the chemical (``chemical_unit_cost``)
+    - Create a variable for the unit cost of the "bazchem" flow type (named ``unit_cost`` by convention)
-    - Register a "bazchem" flow type with the costing package and assign cost as ``chemical_unit_cost``.
+    - Register the "bazchem" flow type with the costing package and assign cost as ``unit_cost``.
 This will be used to calculate operating costs based on the mass flow of bazchem.

 2. A function to build the costing model (``chem_addition_costing``), which is decorated with the ``@register_costing_parameter_block`` decorator.
-This function creates the costing variables and constraints needed to calculate capital and operating costs, and also defines the variable cost calculations using the ``cost_flow`` method of the costing package:sup:`2`.
+This function creates the costing variables and constraints needed to calculate capital and operating costs, and also defines the variable cost calculations using the ``cost_flow`` method of the costing package :sup:`2`.

-    - The first argument to the ``@register_costing_parameter_block`` decorator is the function that builds the costing parameter block, and the second argument is the desired name for the parameter block on the flowsheet costing block.
+    - The first argument to the ``@register_costing_parameter_block`` decorator is the function that builds the costing parameter block, and the second argument is the desired name for the parameter block on the flowsheet costing block :sup:`3`.
 This is the name that will be used to access the parameters for this costing method from the flowsheet costing block.
-In this example, the parameter block is named "chem_addition" and is accessed with ``m.fs.costing.chem_addition``.
+In this example for the chemical addition unit, the parameter block is named "chem_addition" and is accessed with ``m.fs.costing.chem_addition``.
-    - Within the costing method function, we first create the necessary costing variables (capital cost and fixed operating cost:sup:`3`).
-Then we define the constraints that calculate capital and operating cost based on the parameters defined in the parameter block.
+    - Within the costing method function, we first create the necessary costing variables (capital cost and fixed operating cost :sup:`4`).
+Then we define the constraints that calculate capital and fixed operating cost using the parameters defined in the parameter block and any relevant unit model variables :sup:`5`.
     - The ``cost_flow`` method is used to aggregate flows of the same type across multiple units (most commonly this is done with chemical and electricty flows).
-    - Costing methods that calculate capital costs must provide a capital cost factor ("TIC", "TPEC", or ``None``) to be used to calculate direct and indirect capital costs.
+    - Costing methods that calculate capital costs must provide a capital cost factor to be used to calculate direct and indirect capital costs.

 .. important::

-    :sup:`1` Users can create a custom costing method for *any* new unit model in the same way.
-The flowsheet costing block will use the costing method passed via the ``costing_method`` argument when creating the ``UnitModelCostingBlock`` before using the costing method defined by the unit model's ``default_costing_method`` attribute.
+    :sup:`1` Users can create a custom costing method for *any* new or existing unit model in the same way.
+The flowsheet costing block will preferentially use the any method passed via the ``costing_method`` argument when creating the ``UnitModelCostingBlock`` before using the costing method defined by the unit model's ``default_costing_method`` attribute.

     :sup:`2` The flow cost set via the ``register_flow_type`` method multiplied by the flow passed to the ``cost_flow`` method *must* be convertable to cost / time units because it is considered a variable operating cost for that flow type.

+    :sup:`3` Any Pyomo component can be added to the parameter blocks.
+But note that as part of the building process via the ``@register_costing_parameter_block`` decorator, any ``Var``s found will be fixed to their initialized value, thus it is not necessary to fix them at the flowsheet level.

-    :sup:`3` For proper aggregation of capital and operating costs, the flowsheet costing block requires the following naming conventions:
+    :sup:`4` For proper aggregation of capital and operating costs, the flowsheet costing block requires the following naming conventions:

         - The capital cost variable must be named ``capital_cost`` and constraint ``capital_cost_constraint``.
         - The fixed operating cost variable must be named ``fixed_operating_cost`` and constraint ``fixed_operating_cost_constraint``.

         For this reason, the imported utility functions ``make_capital_cost_var`` and ``make_fixed_operating_cost_var`` should be used.

+    :sup:`5` In the costing model build function, any components located on the unit model that are used in the costing constraints can always be accessed via ``blk.unit_model`` and the costing package can be accessed via ``blk.costing_package`` regardless of their names on the flowsheet.

 How-To Add Unit Model Costing
 ******************************

 At this point in our flowsheet build, we have our flowsheet costing block ``m.fs.costing`` and our custom costing method for chemical addition defined, but we have not yet added costing to any of our unit models.
+Adding unit model costing is required because the flowsheet costing block will use these individual costing models to aggregate capital and operating costs at the system level.

 To add costing to a unit model, we assign a ``UnitModelCostingBlock`` to the unit model's ``costing`` attribute and specify the flowsheet costing block as an argument.
-For the WaterTAP unit models on this flowsheet (RO, pumps, and ERD), that is all that is needed because their custom costing methods are already assigned to their ``default_costing_method`` attribute.
+For all the WaterTAP unit models on this flowsheet (chemical addition, RO, pumps, and ERD), that is all that is required because their custom costing methods are already assigned to their ``default_costing_method`` attribute.
-However, if we were to do the same for the chemical addition unit, an error would be raised because the flowsheet costing block cannot find the custom costing method for chemical addition.
-In this case, we must pass the costing method via the ``costing_method`` argument when creating the ``UnitModelCostingBlock``.
+However, if we want to use our own custom costing method for chemical addition (i.e., bypass the default costing method), we can specify via the ``costing_method`` argument when adding the unit model costing block to ``m.fs.chem_addition``.

-The following snippet shows how to add costing to the unit models on our flowsheet, including the custom costing method for chemical addition.
 Costing proceeds in the following steps:

 1. Assign a ``UnitModelCostingBlock`` to the ``costing`` attribute of each unit model, passing the flowsheet costing block as an argument.
 For the chemical addition unit, also pass the custom costing method via the ``costing_method`` argument.
-2. After all unit model costing blocks have been added, call the ``cost_process`` method on the flowsheet costing block to build the costing model.
+2. After all unit model costing blocks have been added, call the ``cost_process()`` method on the flowsheet costing block to build the costing model.
 This method constructs the process-level costing components based on the registered unit operations and flows.
-3. Add any desired system-level costing metrics (LCOW and SEC in this example).
+3. Add any desired system-level costing metrics (LCOW and SEC in this example) or flow breakdowns (the breakdown for bazchem across chemical addition and RO units).

+The following snippet shows how to add costing to the unit models on our flowsheet, including using the custom costing method for chemical addition.

 .. testcode::